robmcdonald5/claudefig/COMMANDS.md

 Display the current Claude Code configuration settings.

 **Description:**
-Shows the active configuration, including settings from `.claudefig.toml` or default values if no config file exists.
+Shows the active configuration, including settings from `claudefig.toml` or default values if no config file exists.

 **Usage:**
 ```bash